aoijs/website/forums/posts/166181471369953280/0ggsc.md

 ---
 title: "Voice Channel Count"
-description: "¡Hey!
+description: "Â¡Hey!
 With this command you will know in how many Voice Channels is your bot connected to.

 **Variables needed**:
 `vcCount: 0`

-¿For what I need this code?
+Â¿For what I need this code?
 I dont know, but the reason why I use it is in case I want to restart the host and I do not want some user that's listening to music stop listening suddenly"
 authors:
   name: "@jollyjolli"